Black Sun (symbol): Neo-Nazism and far right

 In May 2022, a mass shooting in Buffalo, New York occurred.
 The shooter, a white supremacist, wore the Black Sun symbol on his body armor and placed it on the front of his digital manifesto.
 Pro-Kremlin Telegram channels and influencers subsequently spread misinformation linking the shooter with the Azov Regiment and the Ukrainian nation more broadly.
 However, the shooter makes no reference to the Azov Regiment in his manifesto, and Ukraine receives only a single mention in a section plagiarized from an earlier mass shooter's manifesto that predates the Russian invasion of Ukraine.

-On 1 September 2022, a man with a Black Sun arm tattoo (Fernando André Sabag Montiel) attempted to assassinate Argentinian vice president Cristina Fernández de Kirchner.
+On 1 September 2022, Fernando André Sabag Montiel, who has a Black Sun tattoo on his arm, attempted to assassinate Argentine vice president Cristina Fernández de Kirchner.

+In July 2023, a member of the Ron DeSantis U.S. presidential campaign produced and shared a video on Twitter containing the Black Sun.
+The video was quickly retracted after garnering media attention and backlash, and the aide was fired.